-Clip the audio signal, however, and the loudspeaker diaphragm, for a moment, will full extend outward or inward and remain in that fully extended position before moving in the opposite direction again.
+Clip the audio signal, however, and the loudspeaker diaphragm, for a moment, will pause at its extension outward or inward and remain in that extended position before moving in the opposite direction again.

 Therefore, the intended audio signal will not be heard as intended.
 It will be distorted.

 When audio signals distort this way, we refer to them as clips, particularly in digital audio.
 If a microphone’s signal exhibits the same distortion, we can call the mic signal clipped.

 Technically speaking, microphone clipping occurs within the microphone itself and not after the mic’s signal has been boosted by the mic preamp.
 However, to extend the definition, we could argue that mic clipping could occur along all gain stages of a microphone’s signal.

 Here are a few ways to avoid microphone clipping: